-A plan of the course shall be displayed by the time it is open for inspection.
+A plan of the course shall be displayed.
 It must include:

-- the course to be followed and its length.
+- the course to be followed and its length,

 - the optimum time and the time limit.

-- the numbering of the fences.
+- the numbering of the fences,

-- · any compulsory turning points,
+- any compulsory turning points,

-- · fences with alternatives.
+- fences with alternatives.

 HT1.5.4: Inspection of the Course